St0wy/StowyPhysicsEngine/README.md

 When building in Debug mode, you need to rename `freetyped.dll` to `freetype.dll` in the folder where `Demo.exe` is located.
 I don't know why this is necessary, but I guess it's a problem with my CMake setup with SFML.

+By default the demo isn't built and only the library is.
+To change that you must switch the CMake option `SPE_BUILD_DEMO` to `ON`.
+This can be done either in the GUI, or in the terminal by adding `-DSPE_BUILD_DEMO=ON` to the command.
+You could also change the line in the `CMakeLists.txt`.

 ## Dependencies

 The physics engine doesn't have any dependencies, and can be built alone as a library.